What is the City and Town approval process? How long will it take?

 Who is responsible for the clean-up of the site?

-Emerson Power Transmission is responsible to clean, remove, or mitigate any hazardous wastes or sources of contamination at the property to safe levels.
+Emerson Power Transmission is currently responsible to clean, remove, or mitigate any hazardous wastes or sources of contamination at the property to safe levels.

 Are the mixed uses proposed by the Development team actually compatible with the site?